 resources for writers

-I get frequent questions about How to Become a Published Writer, the short answer to which is: write until your little fingers fall off, and then read even more than that.
+I get frequent questions about How to Become a Published Writer, the short answer to which is: write until you feel like hurling your writing desk into the fireplace, and then read even more than that.

 The real answer is: spend years wildly googling every question you have looking for reputable sources on all manner of topics from traditional publishing to self-publishing to finding beta readers to How Do I Find the Right Lit Mag for My Work to Do I Need/Want an MFA?
 Or, just come here and take advantage of the years I spent doing that.